Minah Bird

 Minah Ogbenyealu Bird (also known as Mynah Bird and Minah Uko) (11 March 1950 - July 1995) was a Nigerian model and actress active in the United Kingdom in the 1970s.

 Early life

 Bird was born in from Aba in Nigeria and was educated in Nigeria and Finland.

 She appeared in several UK films of the 1970s.

-Described as the "only major black starlet in British sex films", she vanished from public view from the late 1970s and was found dead in her London council flat, a few weeks after suffering an apparent heart attack in 1995.
+Described as the "only major black starlet in British sex films", she vanished from public view from the late 1970s and was found dead in her Londonflat in Belgravia, London SW1; a few weeks after suffering an apparent heart attack in 1995.

 Career

 Bird was listed as one of the "top black fashion models who paved the way for black women in fashion" alongside Iman and Grace Jones.

 She appeared on the cover of Oz magazine in November 1970.
 She is credited with a series in the Sunday Mirror in the mid-1970s that birthed the trend of Kiss N Tell stories in newspapers.